GerardTho/ML_research_seminar/README.md

 ## Download data

+The data is available on an ssp cloud bucket which can be modified in data/config.yml.
+It can be automatically downloaded using :

 ```
 python data/download_data.py
 ```

+If you are not on an ssp-cloud instance this step will take a lot of time.

 ## Train the pipeline

+To retrain all the models of the pipeline run :

 ```
 python main.py
 ```

+The configs/config.yml will monitor the different layers to put in the models.
+Only some layers are supported.

-One need to place the basic config templates inside the folder for each different dataset alongside the main config at the root of the configs folder.
+One also needs to place the config templates inside the folder for each different dataset.

-The training can be monitored using tensorboard on the ULR http://localhost:6006/ after running the command :
+The training can then be monitored using tensorboard on the ULR http://localhost:6006/ after running the command :

 ```
 tensorboard --logdir="logs/runs"